banholzer/better-create-snapshot/README.md

 ## Installation instructions
 Simply clone the repository to your favourite script path e.g. _/opt_.
 Open and edit the script lines at the top of the btrsnap file to fit your needs.
 Especially the path and partition labels.

+# Planned features
+* use getopts to set options
+* suppress all output
+ * set debug levels (info, warning, error)
+* option to include hostname in snapshot name (to be able to btrfs send and receive snapshots for backup of multiple systems)
+* make it more awesome!